 Perhaps the best thing to do is accept the season you’re in.
 I found myself feeling more stressed when I wanted to rush to the next stage, when I’d hope life would be easier.
 But all that hoping and rushing only led me to feel resentful of my current situation.

 Instead, learn to let it go and accept that yes, it’s hard… for now.
-These challenges are temporary, and that life won’t always be like this.
+These challenges are temporary, and life won’t always be like this.

-Somehow, we all get through the challenges of raising twins.
+Somehow, we all get through the exhausting challenges of raising twins.
 Despite the daunting task ahead of us, we come out of it intact and often, better than before.

 No matter what, you are not alone, twin mama.
 And that yes, be grateful for your double blessing, but know that you’re not a bad mom when you find yourself struggling with twins.